wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-setup.rst

 **Name** - The name of the robot project that is created

-**Autnomous Command** - the command that will run by default when the program is placed in autonomous mode
+**Autonomous Command** - the command that will run by default when the program is placed in autonomous mode

+**Autonomous Command Parameters** - Parameters for the Autonomous Command

-**Team Number** - the team number is used for creating the package names
+**Team Number** - The team number for the project, which will be used to locate the robot when deploying code.

-**Use Default Java Package** - If checked RobotBuilder will use the default package (org.usfirst.frc####).
+**Use Default Java Package** - If checked RobotBuilder will use the default package (frc.robot).
 Otherwise you can specify a custom package name to be used.

 **Java Package** - The name of the generated Java package used when generating the project code

-**Export Directory** - The folder that the Java project is generated into when Export to Java is selected
+**Export Directory** - The folder that the project is generated into when Export to Java or C++ is selected

 **Export Subsystems** - Checked if RobotBuilder should export the Subsystem classes from your project

 **Export Commands** - Checked if RobotBuilder should export the Command classes from your project

-**Simulation World File** - The World File that is used for simulation of your robot project

 **Wiring File** - the location of the html file that contains the wiring diagram for your robot